weo-edu/api/README.md

 ## Database Upgrade Policy

-- limit $250/month for hosted
+- limit of $250/month for mongoHQ
+- switch from mongoHQ to EC2